Where the land and its inhabitants cohabit with the sea

 This recent research revealed that Flat oysters predominantly use shell fragments from Japanese oysters as settlement substrate.

-One of the main sustainable objectives of Schouwen Duiveland’s municipality is to promote bicycle use, starting by updating the junction system in line with the ambitions of the Province of Zeeland to become a 5-star cycling province.
-Moreover, in 2013 a network of 300 kilometers of footpaths on the island was realized.
+One of the main objectives of the sustainable tourism in Schouwen-Duiveland is to promote bicycle use, starting by updating the junction system in line with the ambitions of the Province of Zeeland to become a 5-star cycling province.
+Moreover, in 2013 a network of 300 kms of footpaths on the island was realized.

 All walking and cycling routes on the island can be requested via the website of VVV Zeeland.

-The municipality has subsidized the purchase of electric scooters that are used by tourists.
+The municipality has subsidised the purchase of electric scooters that are used by tourists.

 If you’re traveling to the Netherlands, just remember this bin color code: